Rough Wooing: From Solway Moss to Ancrum

 Soon after the English force had landed, Regent Arran released the Earl of Angus and George Douglas of Pittendreich who had been imprisoned in Blackness Castle.
 Although they had been supporters of the English marriage, Arran now needed the support of Clan Douglas against an English invasion.
 Following this attack, Sir William Eure and Ralph Eure made raids across the border from Berwick upon Tweed, burning houses and buying the loyalty of Scots who became "assured men".

+Arran's power struggle against Mary of Guise led to internal conficts.
+In September 1544, John, 5th Lord Borthwick, an ally of Arran, was captured and held at Dalkeith Castle by George Douglas.
+His wife, Isobel Lindsay, Lady Borthwick, invited Patrick Hepburn, 3rd Earl of Bothwell to Borthwick Castle and imprisoned him there until her husband was released in an exchange.
+A spy told William Eure that Bothwell came to the castle because "the Lady Borthwick is fair, he came to her for love, but she made him to be handled and kept".
+Thomas Wharton heard that Bothwell was invited to a newly-built lodging outside the castle, where he was taken by Gavin Borthwick.

 Against these English invasions, the Scots won a victory at the Battle of Ancrum Moor in February 1545.
 Scotland was included in the Treaty of Camp, or Treaty of Ardres, of 6 June 1546, which concluded the Italian War of 1542–1546.
 This brought 18 months of peace between England and Scotland.
 In May 1546, Fife lairds had murdered the Francophile Cardinal Beaton at St Andrews Castle.
 These Protestant lairds became known as the Castilians, and garrisoned the castle against Regent Arran, hoping for English military support.